-The following table sets forth selected financial and operating data on a historical basis for Hannon Armstrong and on a pro forma basis for us giving effect to the formation transaction and the application of the net proceeds of this offering.
+The following table sets forth selected financial and operating data on a historical basis for Hannon Armstrong and on a pro forma basis for us giving effect to the formation transaction (including the distribution of our equity interest in HA EnergySource) and the application of the net proceeds of this offering.
 We have not presented historical information for our company because we have not had any corporate activity since our formation other than the issuance of shares of common stock in connection with the initial capitalization of our company and because we believe that a discussion of the results of our company would not be meaningful.

 The following historical and pro forma financial information should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the historical financial statements and related notes thereto and our unaudited pro forma combined consolidated financial statements included elsewhere in this prospectus.
 Hannon Armstrong's fiscal year ends on September 30 of each year.
-Our fiscal year is expected to end on December 31 of each year, beginning with the year ended December 31, 2012.
-The historical combined consolidated balance sheet information as of September 30, 2011 and 2010 of Hannon Armstrong and the consolidated statements of operations information for the years ended September 30, 2011 and 2010 of Hannon Armstrong have been derived from the historical audited consolidated financial statements and related notes appearing elsewhere in this prospectus.
-The historical combined consolidated balance sheet information as of September 30, 2009 and 2008 of Hannon Armstrong and the consolidated statements of operations information for the years ended September 30, 2009 and 2008 of Hannon Armstrong have been derived from our audited historical consolidated financial statements not included in this prospectus.
-The historical condensed consolidated shalance sheet information as of June 30, 2012 and condensed consolidated statements of operations information for the nine-month periods ended June 30, 2012 and June 30, 2011 have been derived from the unaudited historical condensed consolidated financial statements of Hannon Armstrong, which we believe include all adjustments (consisting of normal recurring adjustments) necessary to present the information set forth therein under accounting principles generally accepted in the United States.
-The results of operations for the interim periods ended June 30, 2012 and June 30, 2011 are not necessarily indicative of the results to be obtained for the full fiscal year.
+Our fiscal year is expected to end on December 31 of each year, beginning with the year ended December 31, 2013.
+The historical combined consolidated balance sheet information as of September 30, 2012 and 2011 of Hannon Armstrong and the consolidated statements of operations information for the years ended September 30, 2012, 2011 and 2010 of Hannon Armstrong have been derived from the historical audited consolidated financial statements and related notes appearing elsewhere in this prospectus.
+The historical consolidated balance sheet information as of September 30, 2009 and 2008 of Hannon Armstrong and the consolidated statements of operations information for the years ended September 30, 2009 and 2008 of Hannon Armstrong have been derived from our audited historical consolidated statements of operations information for the years ended September 30, 2009 and 2008 of Hannon Armstrong have been derived from our audited historical consolidated statements of operations information for the historical condensed consolidated balance sheet information as of December 31, 2012, and condensed consolidated statements of operations information for the three-month periods ended December 31, 2012, and December 31, 2011 have been derived from the unaudited historical condensed consolidated financial statements of Hannon Armstrong, which we believe include all adjustments (consisting of normal recurring adjustments) necessary to present the information set forth therein under accounting principles generally accepted in the United States.
+The results of operations for the interim periods ended December 31, 20

-The selected unaudited condensed pro forma combined consolidated balance sheet data as of June 30, 2012 is presented as if this offering and our formation transactions all had occurred on June 30, 2012, and the unaudited pro forma condensed combined statement of operations and other data for nine-month period ended June 30, 2012 and the unaudited pro forma condensed combined statement of operations and other data for the year ended September 30, 2011, are presented as if this offering and our formation transactions all had occurred on October 1, 2010.
+The selected unaudited condensed pro forma combined consolidated balance sheet data as of December 31, 2012 is presented as if this offering and our formation transactions all had occurred on December 31, 2012, and the unaudited pro forma condensed combined statement of operations and other data for the three month period ended December 31, 2012, and the unaudited pro forma condensed combined statement of operations and other data for the year ended September 30, 2012, are presented as if this offering and our formation transactions all had occurred on October 1, 2011.
 The pro forma information is not necessarily indicative of what our actual financial position or results of operations would have been as of or for the period indicated, nor does it purport to represent our future financial position or results of operations.